nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 └── kidsfirst-participant-family-manifest_2020-08-03.tsv
 ```

-MIME type for a file
+MIME type of a file
 ------------------------

 There are multiple utilities that allow to determine MIME type for a file.
 Here we will explore a few to provide options that can best suit the desired application.
 For our code example we will work with 9969477031_R02C01_Red.idat file.

 #### file

-The default option that requires no installation would be to use the `file` command.
+The default option that requires **no installation** would be to use the `file` command.

 === "Usage"